 The oven and stove were the appliances that we cared the most about because they are the ones that we use the most often.
 We stuck with Neff and chose a black glass top hob, since they’re easier to keep clean.
 For the oven, we splurged on a self-cleaning oven with a hideaway door.
 It’s a game changer!
 Above the hob, we have a Siemens Integrated Hood which means no more knocking our heads on our old one that stuck out way too far!

 Our final appliance purchase was a boiling water tap.
 This allowed us to throw away our kettle, opening up even more counter space.
-We love having boiling water immediately whenever we want it – it take a full 10 seconds to make a cup of tea instead of waiting awhile for the water to boil!
+We love having boiling water immediately whenever we want it – it takes only 10 seconds to make a cup of tea!

 Counter Space & Quartz Countertops